nolimits4web/swiper/PLAN_V14.md

 - **2026-06-25** — Added **Phase 7 consumer type-resolution tests** (`tests/consumer-types/`), checking every public entry point under classic `node` / `node16` / `bundler`.
 Reason: the existing `dist-types` test only covers `bundler` via raw `dist/` paths and missed two real regressions.
 Same exclusion rationale as `tests/dist-types/` — its own per-mode tsconfigs, excluded from the main `tsconfig.json`.
 - **2026-06-25** — Ship `.d.ts` with **explicit `.js` extensions on relative specifiers**, applied via a post-emit rewrite (`scripts/fix-dts-extensions.js`) rather than changing source import style.
 Reason: node16/nodenext require extensions; rewriting at emit avoids churning every source import to `.js` and keeps source ergonomic.
 Also added `types` to `typesVersions` to restore `swiper/types` resolution under classic `node`.
 Both restore v12 parity; neither touches runtime bundles.
 - **2026-06-25** — `swiper/bundle` gets **dedicated augmentation-loading types** (`dist/swiper-bundle.d.ts`, generated in `scripts/build-modules.js`) instead of reusing the bare `swiper.d.ts`.
 Reason: the bundle auto-registers every module at runtime, so its types must expose module options/events/methods without a `swiper/modules` import — the v14 augmentation split broke that. `swiper/core` deliberately stays bare (it mirrors the main entry's no-auto-register semantics).
+- **2026-06-26** — Phase 8 restores **SSR runtime parity** lost when `ssr-window` was removed.
+The instantiation path (`new Swiper(...)` in pure Node) threw on unguarded `document`/`HTMLElement` globals where v12's ssr-window mocks had made it a silent no-op.
+Fixed with `typeof` guards in `core.ts` (constructor + `mount()`) and lazy DOM creation in `virtual.ts`. **Framework SSR (Next.js/React/Vue) was never affected** — wrappers instantiate only in client mount effects.
+Added `tests/ssr/ssr.test.mjs` as the suite's only runtime test, since the type-level tests can't catch a runtime throw.
+Reason: "didn't throw in Node" is part of the implicit v12 contract; restore it and lock it with a test.

 ## 12. Open questions (resolve before starting Phase 0)